 Thanks for your support.
 This petition has now ended.

-Facebook is Profiting from Climate Denial
+Facebook is Profiting from Climate Misinformation

 Agree?
 Sign the petition and take action now.
 Or read below for more information.

 Facebook Talks The Talk, But Does Not Walk The Walk

 Mark Zuckerberg is on record admitting that sensationalist content and misinformation on Facebook is good business.
 In 2021, the social media giant continues to be under fire from whistleblowers, the press, governments and advertisers on the spread of misinformation on the platform, opening up a wider debate on Facebook's impact on society.
 Facebook claims it is fighting a multitude of issues including hate speech, public health, elections and - lately - climate misinformation.

 Stop Funding Heat's new report, released November 2021, brings fresh evidence to the table, finding that climate misinformation is rampant on Facebook, while the platform directly receives thousands of dollars to place climate misinformation on its advertising platform.

 - An estimated range of 818,000 and 1.36 million daily views of climate misinformation on the platform, using a dataset of 195 Pages and Groups and 48,700 posts.

 - Up to 13.6 times more views of misinformation than Facebook claims to send to its Climate Science Center.
 Only 3.6% of the misinformation identified was fact-checked.